JPrez38/Scala-Android-Tutorial/README.md

  </activity>
 ```

-Run the project again and you can see how seamless it is to transition from a Java class to a Scala class and vice versa.
+Step 16: Run the project again and you can see how seamless it is to transition from a Java class to a Scala class and vice versa.

+Step 17: If you are working on a team and you need to know how to set up the project for other members, instructions are found [here](https://github.com/JPrez38/Scala-Android-Tutorial-for-Beginners/wiki/Cloning-into-existing-project).

 Additional Resources
 * https://github.com/pocorall/scaloid